zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_08_en-US_REALITY_ENGINEERING.md

     This is not a mission with a return ticket.
     This is emigration.
 Permanent.
 Total.

-    The Gardeners who seeded us—they are STILL HERE.
+    The Gardeners who seeded us, they are STILL HERE.
     They never went back.
 They couldn't.
     They became part of our history.
     They ARE our ancestors, in a sense.